 Key things to keep in mind with tips from Tim Carter of askthebuilder.com

 So you have decided to take the leap and FINALLY cover that old brick fireplace or include a natural stone fireplace in your new home.
-Here are three tips to help you make the perfect stone choice, some tips from Tim Carter (a licensed contractor), and some great fireplace examples to give you inspiration!
+Here are three tips to help you make the perfect stone veneer fireplace, some tips from Tim Carter (a licensed contractor), and some great fireplace ideas to give you inspiration!

 Combining Stone and Design for your Fireplace

 Rustic, Colonial, Contemporary, Modern, Old World, Tuscan, and Log Cabin, are just a few of the different designs that you may choose for your home or space.
 Not only the type of natural stone veneer that you choose, but also the color, shape, and installation will create the final work of art.

 Contemporary and Modern Stone Fireplaces

 Today’s most popular look in fireplaces is stacked stone, where natural veneer stones are stacked closely together with either no joint showing or a small recessed joint.

 Stone veneer shapes used for a stacked stone look are either ledgestone, ashlar (showing a different face of the stone, normally slightly darker) or a mix of the two.

 Some designers, stonemasons and homeowners break up the stacked stone with random mosaic or square pieces as accents.

 “I’ve seen spectacular stone fireplaces that are 20 or more feet high, rustic stone fireplaces that have custom-carved stone-fireplace mantels and quaint stone fireplaces in modest homes.
 You can use flat stone, small rounded boulders or coarse volcanic rock.
 It’s just a matter of the style and the type of rock that matches the color scheme and feel of the room.”– Tim Carter, askthebuilder.com